 - Breathing may be affected, such as during a chest operation.

-- The procedure will make the patient feel uncomfortable.
+- The procedure may make the patient feel uncomfortable.

 - The patient may be young, and they may have difficulty remaining still.